Manuel-GG-89/serverless-cqrs-es-core/README.md

   - Scalability and Resilience:

-  - Stateless: Reduces the load on the server by not keep states in session's memory between requests, allowing for greater scalability (state changes are stores has domine events).
+  - Stateless: Reduces the load on the server by not keep states in session's memory between requests, allowing for greater scalability (state changes are stored has domine events).

   - Event-Driven: Improves responsiveness and resilience by processing events avsynchronously.